ditekshen/is-wos/README.md

 - Some samples employed timestopming on the compilation timestamp, some of which were static.
 - Some samples used a non-standard SMTP destination port 26 as a means of evasion.
 - None of the binaries was signed.

+### 2020-05-01

+- A new keylogger known as __M00nD3v__ is introduced.
+This keylogger is potentially used by the same operators under the "Fire Them" correlation, based on on password analysis and correlation.
+See the [Analysis.md](https://github.com/ditekshen/is-wos/blob/master/Analysis.md) document for more information.

 Additional observations and correlations can be found in the [Analysis.md](https://github.com/ditekshen/is-wos/blob/master/Analysis.md) document.